When Delta Air Lines offers Nartach Djepbarova a refund for her ticket, her travel agent pockets the money. Can it do that?

-I have tried repeatedly to contact my agency, but it won’t return my calls.
+I’ve tried repeatedly to contact my agency, but it won’t return my calls.
 I don’t want to lose the $1,771 I paid.
 Can you help me get my money back? — Nartach Djepbarova, Seattle

-Answer: I’m sorry about the problems with your ticket refund.
+I’m sorry about the problems with your ticket refund.
 The bottom line is: it’s your money and you should get it back immediately.

 Using a travel agent is a good idea.
 I’m a big believer in using a competent travel advisor.